-Transport for NSW is planning to improve traffic flow and safety from Stanford Street to just north of Trenchard Street.
+Transport for NSW is upgrading Main Road to improve traffic flow and safety from Stanford Street to just north of Trenchard Street.

 To provide further traffic flow benefits to motorists, Transport for NSW has developed a second stage of work which would adjoin the upgraded intersection.

-The NSW Government is investing $1 million through the Housing Acceleration Fund for the second stage of work, with a further $3 million provided through developer contributions.
+The NSW Government is investing $1 million through the Housing Acceleration Fund for the second stage of work and $2 million through the Traffic Efficiency Program, with a further $3 million provided through developer contributions.

 This upgrade will manage traffic flow on Main Road and ensure the new Heddon Street intersection will operate effectively as traffic volumes increase, with significant residential development expected in the area over coming years.

 - extending the two travel lanes in each direction on Main Road.

 - extending the concrete median from Heddon Street to Stanford Street to improve safety by separating motorists travelling in opposite directions and preventing motorists from turning across multiple lanes.

 - banning right turns in and out of Stanford Street, to reduce the risk of crashes.
 Motorists will be able to turn right by using the new traffic lights at the Heddon Street intersection.